 Do not use any elevator during building evacuation.

-Students, faculty and staff should make themselves aware of the location of fire alarms, fire extinguishers, and various exit routes from the offices, classrooms, laboratories and residence halls they frequent.
+Students, faculty and staff should make themselves aware of the locations of fire alarms, fire extinguishers and various exit routes from the offices, classrooms, laboratories and residence halls they frequent.

 Exceptions to Policies: